 Mercedes EQS SUV price

 The base Mercedes EQS four-door (450+ with 107.8 kWh) costs EUR 106,374.10 (approx. USD 125,000) in Germany.
 The price is expected at around USD 115,000 in the United States for the sedan.
 The locally-manufactured long-range EQS SUV’s prices in the U.S. is expected in the same region.
 If Mercedes plans to offer the 90 kWh battery pack, it would bring it closer to the USD 100,000 mark.

 Mercedes EQS SUV FAQs

 What is the Mercedes EQS SUV release date & price?

 The launch of the EQS SUV is to be held by mid-2022.
-Prices should start north of USD 90,000.
+Prices should start around USD 115,000 at launch.

 What will be the Mercedes EQS SUV range?

 The Mercedes EQS SUV range (EPA) is expected to fall between 320 and 350 miles.